MichalZr6/PFV/README.md

 # PFV
 Invoice Manager with Excel Database

-I started this project as some help with my company accounting.
+I started this project to support my company's accounting.

 In the begining I scanned every document and wrote invoice details to XLS file.
 The more company grew, the more work had to be done.

 The PFV tasks:
 - loading scanned files from FV folder
 - reading UI files' info such as company name, invoice id, date, prices, etc.